knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 In school, if you open your Physics folder, you can distinguish between a sheet of paper and a notebook.
 You can see the difference, and you can touch the difference.
 Both contain information, but they are clearly different.

 When it comes to computer files, they aren't actual objects which we can hold and say "this is a JPG image file" or "this one's a simple text file".
-Calling some file "image1" doesn't make it an image, because maybe it's a text file where we describe some image in text.
+Calling some file "image1" doesn't make it an image, because it could just be text describing one.

 So, rule number one is that you must always specify the file type.
 How?
 By adding a filename extension.
 For example, "image1.png", or "image1.jpg", or "image1.txt".